-The engines on this vessel incorporate power assisted steering by use of hydraulics.
+The engine on this vessel incorporates power assisted steering by use of hydraulics.
 The reservoir is located in the mechanical access hatch (see Figure 3.2.1).
-The system is virtually maintenance free, aside from regular fluid checks and visually inspecting the outside of the unit for signs of leaks or damage.
+Check power steering fluid regularly and visually inspect the outside of the unit for signs of leaks or damage.